Getting Started

 Connoiseur have recently reintroduced their 0-4-0T starter kit, which is a very simple engine to start on.

-this takes time and dedication.
-Find someone who knows already, and learn from them.
+will certainly help you.
+Alternatively find someone who knows already, and learn from them.
 It is so much quicker than using trial and error.

 Wagons

 RTR wagons are increasingly being offered.
-Skytrex, Dapol and Lionheart offer a wide range at very reasonable prices.
-Again, look
+Dapol (and Lionheart), Minerva and Heljan offer a wide range at very reasonable prices.
+Again, look for second hand wagons already built.

 There is an excellent range of plastic kit wagons from manufacturers such as Slaters and Parkside by Peco.
-They are easy to assemble and
+They are easy to assemble and paint, and look very good when complete.

-paint, and look very good when complete.
-They come with all required parts so there is no need to trawl the shops and trade for extras
+They come with all required parts so there is no need to trawl the shops and trade for extras like wheels, couplings and buffers.

 Coaches